 GAAP net income.
-Our GAAP net income was \$477 million.
+The company's GAAP net income was a record \$631 million.

-Adjusted EBITDA.
-Company Adjusted EBITDA totaled \$948 million (representing net income attributable to TEGNA before net income attributable to redeemable noncontrolling interest, income taxes, interest expense, equity (loss), other non-operating items, special items, depreciation and amortization), which was well ahead of plan.
-This result was a record for an odd-year (which do not have the benefits of election year political revenue), and was up 34 percent from 2019 despite the impact of the DISH service interruption in the fourth quarter.
+Record Adjusted EBITDA.
+Company Adjusted EBITDA was a record \$1.1 billion (representing net income attributable to TEGNA before net income attributable to redeemable noncontrolling interest, income taxes, interest expense, equity (loss), other non-operating items, special items, depreciation and amortization), which was an increase of 19% compared to 2021 and was driven by high-margin political and subscription revenues, as well as ongoing cost management to ensure efficient operations.
+This result was also up 11% on a two-year basis.